Janko Kersnik

-Janko Kersnik (4 September 1852 – 28 July 1897) was a Slovene writer and politician.
-Together with Josip Jurčič, he is considered the most important representative of literary realism in Slovene.
+Janko Kersnik (4 September 1852 – 28 July 1897) was a writer and politician from Austria-Hungary who was an ethnic Slovene.
+Together with Josip Jurčič, he is considered the most important representative of literary realism in the Slovene language.

 Biography

 Kersnik was born in Brdo Manor near Lukovica in Upper Carniola, then part of the Austrian Duchy of Carniola (now in Slovenia).
 His father Jože Kersnik was a district judge, while his mother Berta Höffern was a local noblewoman.
 Kersnik grew up in a bilingual, German-Slovene environment.
 He attended the German-language grammar school in Ljubljana, but was expelled under accusations of Slovene nationalism.
 He continued his studies under the private tutorship of Fran Levec, an influential Young Slovene literary historian.

 He studied law at the University of Vienna and Graz, where he graduated in 1874.
 He worked in the Austro-Hungarian administration in Ljubljana between 1874 and 1878, where he opened a civil law notary office in his native Brdo pri Lukovici.

 In the late 1870s, he became active in politics in the liberal Young Slovene party.
 In 1883, he was elected to the Carniolan provincial diet.
 Together with Fran Šuklje, He belonged to the moderate faction of the Slovene Liberals, and opposed both the conservatism of the Old Slovenes, the centralism of Austrian liberals, and the Slovene radical national liberalism, advocated by Ivan Hribar and Ivan Tavčar.

 He died in Ljubljana in 1897.